ubaidullaah/Gen-AI-APP-for-Summarization/README.md

-To run the app , First You need to create account on Groq and access an api and put it in .env file .
+To run the app , You need to create account on Groq and access an api and put it in .env file .
 This app is deployed with streamlit on local Host .
 After installing all the dependencies you can run it by streamlit run app.py command.